ppy/osu-wiki/news/2026/2026-07-05-monodramatic-world-stage-registrations-open.md

 ---

-One last note: Thank you to all players, staff members, and lurkers who have supported us over the past three years.
+Last but not *yeast*: thank you to all players, staff members, and lurkers who have supported us over the past three years.
 We would not have made it this far without your support.
 Talk soon!

-—MWS Team
+—the MWS Team